reframe-hpc/reframe/docs/tutorial_basics.rst

 Piz Daint's programming environment offers four compilers: Cray, GNU, Intel and PGI.
 We want to test all of them, so we include them in the :js:attr:`environs` lists.
 Notice that we do not include Clang in the list, since there is no such compiler on this particular system.
+On the other hand, we include a different version of the ``builtin`` environment, which corresponds to the default login environment without loading any modules.
+It is generally useful to define such an environment so as to use it for tests that are running simple utilities and don't need to compile anything.

 Before looking into the definition of the new environments for the four compilers, it is worth mentioning the :js:attr:`max_jobs` parameter.
 This parameter specifies the maximum number of ReFrame test jobs that can be simultaneously in flight.